dimitri-nicolo/calico/maintenance/performance/ebpf/enabling-ebpf.md

 kubectl patch installation.operator.tigera.io default --type merge -p '{"spec":{"calicoNetwork":{"linuxDataplane":"BPF", "hostPorts":null}}}'
 ```

+When enabling eBPF mode, pre-existing connections continue to use the non-BPF datapath; such connections should
+not be disrupted, but they do not benefit from eBPF mode’s advantages.

 > **Note**: the operator rolls out the change with a rolling update which means that some nodes will be in eBPF mode
 > before others.
 This can disrupt the flow of traffic through node ports.
 We plan to improve this in an upcoming release
 > by having the operator do the update in two phases.